 A stylist helps you deliver a visually appealing message as per your personal, professional, and commercial requirements.

-Technically speaking, a stylist wears many hats and helps people in the matters of hair, makeup, wardrobe, beauty, and lifestyle for meetings, presentations, interviews, wedding, photoshoots, award functions, makeovers, and much more.
+Technically speaking, a fashion stylist wears many hats and helps people in the matters of hair, makeup, wardrobe, beauty, and lifestyle for meetings, presentations, interviews, wedding, photoshoots, award functions, makeovers, and much more.

 Types of Stylists and Their Roles